darkzeroman/dssg.github.io/_posts/2012-08-31-my-first-post.markdown

 We're at the dawn of using data science for social impact.
 We face steep hurdles to widespread adoption:

-1. There are too few data scientists out there - and too many spending their days optimizing ad clicks instead of bettering lives.
+1. There are too few data scientists out there - and too many spending their days chasing ad clicks instead of bettering lives.

 2. Most governments and nonprofits simply don't know what's possible yet.

-To seize the opportunity, we need ways of training people, and demonstrating what's possible.